 Remember when I said in the beginning that I was so tensed during the first 10 minutes?

-Well, it was only after I reached the body of my presentation did I become quite comfortable.
-It took me a while since Zoom doesn’t give me a glimpse of my next slide!
+Well, it was only after I reached the body of my presentation did I became quite comfortable.
+It took me a while since Zoom didn’t give me a glimpse of my next slide!
 It’s not the same as when Powerpoint is connected to HDMI.

 But once I got to the main points, I pretty much knew what the upcoming slides were.
 It became easier for me to speak as if I was talking to a friend.
 And that’s the zone you want to be in as a webinar speaker, where everything feels natural.
 Talking alone on the camera tends to make you feel stuck up.
 So you need to keep up your high energy to avoid losing the audience, especially on the important bits.